 SALINA is famous for its vineyards and wineries and the culture of capers and is the home of Aeolian gastronomy including several Michelin star restaurants.

 PANAREA is the smallest of the seven islands and has been attracting world jet-setters for many years with its white village garlanded in bright bougainvillea, narrow lanes (there are no cars on the island, only golf carts), elegant shops and vibrant nightlife.

-STROMBOLI is dominated by its fascinating active volcano, its eruptions in the middle of the sea and black sand beaches.
-Trekkers can take a guided ascent along the slopes towards the sunset, reaching the 900 meters summit.
+STROMBOLI is dominated by its fascinating active volcano and its regular eruptions visible from the sea and the comfort of your catamaran.
+Trekkers can take a guided ascent along the slopes towards the sunset.